TAC0C4T/GUINeMo/README.md

 Unzip the file you get when you download this repository, run the run_this_first.py file.
 The first folder select is for your cell folder, the second is for your simNIBS MATLAB folder, the third is the m2m_ernie folder.
 After this, navigate to the cell folder and there will be a new folder created called output_folder. run the tms waveform generation step as per the full tutorial for nemo, then run runAuto.bat. to change simulation parameters go to Code\tms_waveform\parameters.txt for neuron location and go to automate simnibs and change the coilPos list to change the coil position and the loop variables to change tested values.
 Outputs as output.csv with a some (probably) relevant values.
 EACH RUN WILL OVERWRITE THE OUTPUT FILE SO EITHER CHANGE THE NAME OR MOVE IT AFTER EACH RUN.
 At the default of 0degrees - 360degrees at 15degree steps the program takes somewhere in between 6 and 12 hours (not sure of the exact time) to run.
-___________________________________________________________________
-## The longer explanation

-There are 3 critical files in this repository: checkfired.py, run_this_first.py, and automate_NeMo.bat

-The intention is to use the run_this_first.py file to create the necessary changes to the NeMo file structure to allow it to be automated.
-Upon downloading the repository, run the run_this_first.py file, and it will prompt you for two directories.
-The first folder it asks for is the cell folder within Nemo, and the second folder it will ask for is your simNIBS MATLAB folder.

-Once you select both of these, the script will automatically generate the folders and change the files as needed.
-The file checkfired.py will be wherever you extracted the zip file, and can simply be executed from that location as it will be pointing in the correct direction.
-The file will also replace the current TMS_Waveform.m file with the new one, with modifications from Ken Rudnicki to have an alterable waveform.

-***THESE CHANGES TO YOUR FILE STRUCTURE ARE PERMANENT, AND THERE IS NO WAY TO UNDO THEM.*** Once you execute run_this_first, it will alter preset values in your NEURON files and MATLAB files that will either need to be manually changed back, or you will need to regenerate the cell file from stage one.

-Once you have done run_this_first.py, you will simply run checkfired.py everytime you want to get the firing threshold of the cell.
-You can edit the variables in the beginning of checkfired to modify the tolerance and range of scaling factor.

 ### Important Notes